The Good Wife season 7

 The seventh and final season of The Good Wife was ordered on May 11, 2015, by CBS.
 It premiered on October 4, 2015, on CBS and consisted of 22 episodes.
 A promotional advertisement for the series that aired during Super Bowl 50 announced that the seventh season would be its last.

 Premise

-The series focuses on Alicia Florrick (Margulies), whose husband Peter (Noth), the former Cook County, Illinois State's Attorney, has been jailed following a notorious political corruption and sex scandal.
+The series focuses on Alicia Florrick (Julianna Margulies), whose husband Peter (Chris Noth), the former Cook County, Illinois state's attorney, has been jailed following a notorious political corruption and sex scandal.
 After having spent the previous thirteen years as a stay-at-home mother, Alicia returns to the workforce as a litigator to provide for her two children.